Edith Pechey: Early years as a doctor

 In 1873 the women had to give up the struggle to graduate at Edinburgh.
 One of Pechey's next steps was writing to the College of Physicians in Ireland to ask them to let her take exams leading to a license in midwifery.
 She worked for a time at the Birmingham and Midland Hospital for Women, apparently on the strength of her testimonials and successful studies, despite the lack of an official qualification.
+There, she had taken over from Louisa Atkins, the country's first woman House Surgeon.
 Next she went to the University of Bern, passed her medical exams in German at the end of January 1877 and was awarded an MD with a thesis 'Upon the constitutional causes of uterine catarrh'.
 At that time the Irish College began licensing women doctors, and Pechey passed its exams in Dublin in May 1877.

 For the next six years Pechey practised medicine in Leeds, involving herself in women's health education and lecturing on a number of medical topics, including nursing.
 She was invited to give the inaugural address when the London School of Medicine for Women opened.
 In 1880, Pechey took a trip to Egypt.
-Pechey took a vacation on the river Nile in a dahabeeh (wooden boat) and turned this experience into a paper which was published in the Sanitary Record in 1880.
+Pechey took a vacation on the river Nile in a dahabeah (wooden boat) and turned this experience into a paper which was published in the Sanitary Record in 1880.
 Partly in reaction to the exclusion of women by the International Medical Congress she set up the Medical Women's Federation of England and in 1882 was elected president.
 George A. Kittredge, an American businessman in Bombay had started a fund, "medical women for India", to bring women doctors from England to work in India where male doctors were not permitted to attend to women.
 Kittredge was in search of suitable doctors and Elizabeth Garrett Anderson suggested that Pechey may be interested.
 She wrote to Pechey on the idea of working at Bombay (now Mumbai) as Senior Medical Officer (SMO) at the Cama Hospital for Women and Children.
 In 1883 Kittredge met Pechey in Paris, and suggested that she would be ideal for the position of SMO at a new hospital being planned by P.H.
 Cama, a Parsi philanthropist in Bombay.